shadman/rails4-sample-articles-mobile-api/README.md

 Sample JSON API in Ruby 4 for Articles and Owner details

+# Setup Application

-# Create database and update configuration
+## Create database and update configuration

 You need to create a database first, then add that configuration details inside `database.yml` file

 	vim config/database.yml

-# Run bundle install to install all required Gems
+## Run bundle install to install all required Gems

 	bundle install

-# Run Migrations to create tables
+## Run migrations to create tables

 	rale db:migrate

-# Run Seeds fot test data
+## Run seeds for testing data

 	rake db:seed